-Hands and fingers are able to accomplish whatever the mind conceives.
-Their dexterity coupled with our talents allow us to paint, write, carve, cook, throw and even turn our emotions into actions.
+Hands and fingers can accomplish whatever the mind conceives.
+Their dexterity coupled with our talents allows us to paint, write, carve, cook, throw and even turn our emotions into actions.
 Wondrous parts of the body they are.

 The deltoids and humerus of the shoulders and upper arms connect with the muscle tissue of the triceps and biceps in the upper arms.
 These in turn connect with the extensor and adductor muscles in the forearm.

 Several specialized tendons connect the forearm muscles with the eight bones that comprise the wrist, as well as the delicate bones of the fingers, the metacarpals (which connect to the knuckles), and the three phalange bones that make up the rest of your fingers and thumbs.

 From the shoulder to the hands, all the muscles are engaged as the doctors and nurses use needles and thread or staples to heal patients.
 In addition, the despite protective surgical gloves.2,500 nerve endings in our hands allow for sensitivity of touch from hot-cold, smooth-rough, soft-hard, textures, contours...
 Click To Tweet

 We can see a Galacti-provided scan of a hand moving.
 The bones, tendons, and muscles work in concert and the nerve endings light up in order to show their presence.
 We have always taken their motion for granted: we assume that bones and muscles will do their jobs smoothly and without ceasing.We take the motion of hands for granted: we assume that bones and muscles will do their jobs smoothly and without ceasing.
 Click To Tweet